 Acetaminophen Use in Young ChildrenSkip to the navigation

 Acetaminophen, such as Tylenol, helps reduce fever and relieve pain.
-It does not reduce swelling, as do nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen, but it also is less likely to cause stomach upset and other side effects.
+It does not reduce inflammation, as do nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, but it also is less likely to cause stomach upset and other side effects.

 Be sure to follow these medicine precautions.

-- Talk to your doctor before you give medicine to reduce a fever in a baby who is 3 months of age or younger.
+- Talk to your doctor or a pharmacist before you give medicine to reduce a fever in a baby who is 3 months of age or younger.
 This is to make sure a young baby's fever is not a sign of a serious illness.
 Sometimes a fever occurs after an immunization.
-Follow your doctor's instructions for treating your baby's fever after an immunization.
+Follow your doctor's or a pharmacist's instructions for treating your baby's fever after an immunization.

 - Acetaminophen and ibuprofen are different products with different dosing recommendations.
-Talk to your child's doctor before switching back and forth between doses of acetaminophen and ibuprofen.
+Talk to your child's doctor or a pharmacist before switching back and forth between doses of acetaminophen and ibuprofen.
 When you switch between two medicines, there is a chance your child will get too much medicine.

 Dosage: Give acetaminophen every 4 hours as needed.
 Do not give more than 5 doses in a 24-hour period.
 Dosages are based on the child's weight regardless of whether oral or rectal products are used.